aspuru-guzik-group/selfies/docs/source/tutorial.rst

     +-------+-----------------+-------+-----------------+

 Then :math:`Q` is mapped to the hexadecimal (base 16) integer specified by the indices.
-For example, in a sequence of three SELFIES symbols, :math:`Q` is mapped to:
+For example, if the the number is specified by three symbols, :math:`Q` is mapped to:

 .. math::

     Q \to (\text{idx}(s_1) \times 16^2) + (\text{idx}(s_2) \times 16) + \text{idx}(s_3)

+For example, [Ring2][[Branch1_1][O] stands will derive the number 39_{16}=57.

 Branch Symbols
 ##############

 Branch symbols are of the general form ``[Branch<L>_<M>]``, where ``<L>, <M> in {1, 2, 3}``.
 A branch symbol specifies a branch from the main chain, analogous to the open and closed curved brackets in SMILES.
+In SELFIES, a branch is derived by a recursive call of the SELFIES derivation.

 A Branch symbol ``[Branch<L>_<M>]`` maps: